sungsoo-ahn/2025/_posts/2025-04-28-better-scores-worse-generation.md

 ---
 layout: distill
 title: "A Curious Case of the Missing Measure: Better Scores and Worse Generation"
 description: "Our field has a secret: nobody fully trusts audio evaluation measures.
-As models improve, audio evaluation measures struggle to find audio generation flaws with high precision.
-These measures often contradict each other when comparing models, suggesting we're missing something important: an single automatic evaluation measure that can detect if a pair of audio is perceptibly different.
-The problem is exacerbated in the regime of comparing recent neural audio models that can generate audio nearing perceptual fidelity.
-The impact is slower research cycles, costly human evaluation, and difficulty predicting failure modes.
-We discuss how such a measure might be precisely defined, and explore whether strategic data collection combining traditional psychoacoustic measures with learned perceptual features could provide a path forward.
-While we focus on universal audio generation, the increasing gap between model capability and evaluation reliability raises important questions for generative modeling."
+As neural audio generation nears perceptual fidelity, these measures fail to detect subtle differences that human listeners readily identify, often contradicting each other when comparing state-of-the-art models.
+The gap between human perception and automatic measures means we have increasingly sophisticated models while losing our ability to understand their flaws."

 date: 2025-04-28
 future: true